jo288/KoKo_WebProject_FA19/documents/design-journey.md

     - Clicking on album will take user to new page of pictures of that album
     - Allow the users to select specific tags to display certain pictures
     - When the image is hovered over, display the title and description of the image as an overlay.
-  - *Plan Your Order*:
+  - *Dish*:
-    - users can input their potential order
+    - shows the information (photo, dish name, ingredients, dietary restrictions, price, etc) about a single dish
-    - will be able to see the price of their order, with and without tax
+    - clicking on menu item in menu page or photo in photo gallery page will take user to dish page
   - *Reviews*:
     - display customer reviews of clients resturant
     - Allow users to write own review of restaurant and sort through current reviews based on rating or date of review.